vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

 ### Sun avoidance

+See also some of the exertion and stimulation limits in the [sun and heat exposure section of the best practices around exertion and stimulation document](best-practices-around-exertion-and-stimulation.md#sun-and-heat-exposure).
+That section is focused more on the combined whole-body effect of the sun's heat and light.

 I generally wear sunglasses when outdoors, except when going jogging (as the sunglasses reduce vision which is important at higher speeds).
 But I try to go jogging outside of peak noon hours.